 However German car manufacturers have been cracking on with prototypes.
 At CES 2016, BMW unveiled its driverless 'iVision Future Interaction' concept car to rave reviews, although it has said its cars won't be 'highly automated' (i.e. not requiring driver input) until 'sometime after 2020'.

-What's more, earlier this year, the registration for the UK’s first public driverless vehicle trials have opened and are set to take place in Greenwich by the end of 2016.
+What's more, in early 2016, the registration for the UK’s first public driverless vehicle trials have opened and took place in Greenwich at the end of 2016.

-Legacy car manufacturers, Volvo launched 'Drive Me UK' earlier this year, an extensive UK-based autonomous driving trial, involving up to 100 driverless cars being driven on real roads by real people in 2017.
+Legacy car manufacturers, Volvo launched 'Drive Me UK' in 2016, an extensive UK-based autonomous driving trial, involving up to 100 driverless cars being driven on real roads by real people in 2017.

 There are plenty of challenges that are not unique to the UK.
 Firstly, security.
-The governement said they will outline security policies in 2018.
-Most carmakers have predicted 2020 will be the year that driverless cars will take over the roads, which leaves a two year window.
+The government said they will outline security policies in 2018.
+Most carmakers have predicted 2020 will be the year that driverless cars will take over the roads, which leaves a two-year window.
 If you consider the three-year production window for vehicles, there is a discrepancy.

 An episode at BMW last year shed light on how unreliable software embedded into cars could be, if not secured properly.
 BMW patched the 2.2 million cars that connect to its ConnectedDrive platform after hackers were able to unlock cars using their smartphones in a simple “man in the middle” attack.
 Hackers sent information from a server pretending to be BMW and essentially fooled the car into unlocking.
 The carmaker responded with a patch that encrypted its data, and released a statement that is now offered security to rival online banking.